Dr. Yashwant Singh Parmar Government Medical College

 Dr. Yashwant Singh Parmar Government Medical College is a medical college located in Nahan, Sirmaur district of Himachal Pradesh.
 It was established in 2016 and was named after first Chief Minister of Himachal Pradesh Dr. Yashwant (YSPGMC).
-It is a renowned as a medical institution and is widely regarded as the third medical college in Himachal Pradesh followed by IGMC Indra Gandhi Medical College, Shimla and RPGMC, Dr. Rajendra Prasad Government Medical College, Kangra.
+It is a renowned as a medical institution and is widely regarded as the third medical college in Himachal Pradesh followed by Indira Gandhi Medical College and Hospital & Dr. Rajendra Prasad Government Medical College.